Poan18/jsramverk-proj-frontend/README.md

 recharts (https://www.npmjs.com/package/recharts) - Chart library used to display object prices in a beautiful bar-chart.

+The WebSocket was created with WebApi WebSocket (https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
+It's started when the client renders the MyPage site and closes when user leaves it.
+Since there are not many users using this website I decided to make send a websocket message every 10 seconds to check if there are any updates on the prices.
+On the server side the prices are automaticly updated every 10 seconds to simulate a real-world application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).